kissbillkillbill/workforurself/README.md

 # workforurself
-the more u do the more u get;
+0 tho job belongs to everybody who join us
-1 Do real job what u this benefit to job
+1 Do real job what u think benefit to job
 2 who intentional injury the job will be ban FOREVER.